vantix-bio

 Lyophilized Storage

 Unopened vials: Store at -20°C (freezer).
-Manufacturer guidance indicates lyophilized peptides generally remain stable for 24+ months when protected from moisture and light under these conditions.
+Peptide remains stable for 24+ months when protected from moisture and light.

 Reconstitution Protocol